veeral-agarwal/Automata-Theory-Codes/README.md

 # Programming Assignment
-Automata Theory | spring 2021
+Assignment done as a part of course Automata Theory | monsoon 2021

 ## Regex to NFA